mikekeith52/FSU_ML/README.md

 summary(random_forest)
 ```

+Cross-validation is when the dataset is divided into equal and random subsets, the model is trained all subsets of the data minus 1, and then this is repeated across all subsets of the data.
+The final accuracy metrics are an average of all trials.
+Different hyperparameters can be tuned in each round of training, so this process can take a long time.
+The model is chosen that includes the best hyperparemeters, which was the one that performed the best on average.

 No parameters are tuned for the Logistic Model using this method.
-For the Random Forest, the mtry is trained and optimal mtry is found to be 4.
-This means four predictors will be used in each bagged tree.
+For the Random Forest, the optimal mtry is found to be 4.
+This means four predictors will be used in each bagged tree in our final model that we will test on the out-of-sample test set.

 ### Tuning optimal cutoff values
-The students now know the concept of parameter tuning, but they should have the opportunity to see what is going on under the hood.
-That's why choose one more hypterparamter to tune on each model--the cutoff value.
+The students now know the concept of hyperparameter tuning, but they should have the opportunity to see what is going on under the hood.
+We therefore choose one more hypterparamter to tune on each model--the cutoff value.
 At what point should we round our probability predictions up to 1?
 The default is 0.5, but we can make that value whatever we want.

 To avoid overfitting, we want to tune on an out-of-sample dataset, but we don't want to do this on our test set because that is like cheating.
 Therefore, we can resplit our test data into a tuning and testing set:

 ``` R
 # split the test set into a tune and test set